OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/kubernetes-target/index.md

 When a Kubernetes target is used, the namespace it references is created automatically if it does not already exist.

+## Kubectl

+Kubernetes targets use the `kubectl` executable to communicate with the Kubernetes cluster.
+This executable must be available on the path on the target where the step is run.
+When using workers, this means the `kubectl` executable must be in the path on the worker that is executing the step.
+Otherwise the `kubectl` executable must be in the path on the Octopus server itself.

+When using an AWS EKS Kubernetes cluster with IAM integration, the `heptio-authenticator-aws` executable must also be on the path.

 ## Accounts

 Kubernetes targets support multiple [account types](http://g.octopushq.com/KubernetesAuthentication):